enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 ``ParticleSplitterCenterRegion`` (external)
     The width of the split region in code units.
 Must be used in conjunction with ``ParticleSplitterCenter``.
 Each successive
     value represents the next nested split region.
-Valid up to ``ParticleSplitterIterations`` times.
+Cannot be used with ``ParticleSplitterFraction``.
+Valid up to
+    ``ParticleSplitterIterations`` times.
 Not used if
     negative.
 Default: -1.0 (all 4 values)
 ``ParticleSplitterChildrenParticleSeparation`` (external)
     This is the spacing between the child particles placed on a hexagonal close-packed (HCP) array.
 In units of a cell size which the parent particle resides in.
 Default: 1.0

 .. _starparticleparameters: